Traewelling/traewelling/privacypolicy_en.md

 directly to another
 responsible party, this will only be done insofar as it is technically feasible.

-Currently, it is possible to export the statuses you have created directly in a machine-readable format.
+You can export your data at any time in a machine-readable format at <https://traewelling.de/export>.
 For further requests, please contact us directly.

 ### Right to information, correction, blocking, deletion